Sowmya-Guntla/Weather-API/README.md

 A Salesforce Lightning Web Component that fetches and displays real-time weather data for a given location using the OpenWeatherMap API.

-**Table of Contents**
+**Table of Contents**:

-Features
+   1.Features

-Demo
+   2.Demo

-Prerequisites
+   3.Prerequisites

-Installation
+  4.Installation

-Usage
+  5.Usage

-Files Structure
+  6.Files Structure

-Technology Stack
+  7.Technology Stack

-Future Improvements
+  8.Future Improvements